-In late April and throughout the month of May, let the sparkling blue-white star Spica help you find the famous Omega Centauri globular star cluster.
-It’s around this time of year that Spica climbs highest up for the night, and so does Omega Centauri.
+In April and throughout the month of May, let the sparkling blue-white star Spica help you find the famous Omega Centauri globular star cluster.
+In mid-April, Spica and Omega Centauri climb highest up for the night at or around midnight ( 1 a.m. daylight).

 What is Omega Centauri?
 It’s the largest and finest globular star cluster visible to the eye alone.
+It contains some of our Milky Way galaxy’s most ancient stars.
 Globular clusters are large, symmetrically shaped groupings of stars, fairly evenly distributed around the core of our Milky Way galaxy.
-Many northern stargazers have this particular cluster on their bucket lists.
+Many northern stargazers have this particular cluster on their bucket lists because it’s located rather far to the south in our Northern Hemisphere skies.

 Seeing Omega Centauri is very special in part because you can see it with your eye alone, assuming you have a dark enough sky.
 Very few of the Milky Way galaxy’s 250 or so globular star clusters are readily visible without optics.